caring for photos

 Cleaning acrylic glazing is a little harder.
 You must use a soft, soft cloth because acrylic scratches so easily.
 Even paper towels, believe it or not, can scratch acrylic.
 I think I’ve used Windex in a pinch to clean acrylic, but I don’t recommend it.
 Plastic is more chemically active than glass, and I don’t know what sort of reactions go on between acrylic and Windex or other cleaners that might fog the plastic.

 The best cleaner to use is one designed just for acrylic glazing.
 You may have to find an art supply store or a framing shop to find some, but this one trip will provide you with a bottle that amounts to a lifetime supply of the stuff.
 It cleans plexiglass incredibly well, and it leaves an anti-static residue as well.
-You can find it in U-Photo’s Amazon Affiliate Shop by searching for “novus plastic“.
+You can find it by clicking this link in U-Photo’s Amazon Affiliate Shop.

 Assuming that you have the photo properly framed and cleaned, what’s next to attend to?
 Light, heat, and moisture.
 These are the great enemies of photographs.
 All photographs fade and discolor over time.
 This may take centuries or only a few years, depending on how the photograph is made and matted.
 (See my Photo Tip Photo Buying Advice for issues concerning the inherent lifespan of a photograph.)
 Light (especially ultraviolet light), heat, and moisture hasten this slow degradation.